 This project has established an outdoor community activities space on the Banksia Gardens Housing Estate.
 The activities space has provided space and equipment for community gardening, bike repair and maintenance, coffee cart and playground enhancements.

-The Suburban Revitalisation program provided $182,000 in funding for the project which will be completed in late 2022.
+The Suburban Revitalisation program provided $182,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Banksia Gardens Community Services.

 The project has enhanced the existing infrastructure in the Broadmeadows Civic Plaza and improved the amenity and attractiveness of the plaza for everyday use as a casual gathering, socialising and outdoor dining destination.

-The Suburban Revitalisation program provided $450,000 in funding for the project which was completed in September 2022.
+The Suburban Revitalisation program provided $450,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Hume City Council.

 The project involved the commission of an updated market assessment that identifies the development potential of key sites in Hume Central and Activity Centre and assesses the impact of recent investment on market viability - identifying what, if any, investment is needed to unlock development.

-The Suburban Revitalisation program provided $250,000 in funding for the project which was completed in September 2022.
+The Suburban Revitalisation program provided $250,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Hume City Council.

 The Start and Grow Program saw subject-matter experts deliver two months of masterclasses and mentoring for local businesses.
 Ten participating businesses were offered free coworking space for up to five months.
 Topics addressed as part of the program included: